FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 `GET /v1/products`

-- `items=<number>` number of items per page.
+- `count=<number>` number of items per page.
 If this parameter is not given it will return all products in one request.
 - `page=<number>` only works in combination with the `items` parameter.
 If not given, the first page will be returned.
 - `onlyAvaialbe=<true/false>` if true will only return products that are available.
 If false or not given it will return all products in database.